100 signatures reached

 * Higher the congestion more is the time spent by vehicles on the road.
 The vehicle's engines run longer, thus emitting more pollutants.

-It has now become crucial for the Pune Mahanagar Parivahan Mahamandal Ltd (PMPML) to encourage citizens to shift from their personal vehicles and increase its ridership substantially by providing an efficient system - clean and comfortable buses deployed at regular intervals providing a safe and reliable journey to its commuters - thereby increasing its ridership.
+It has now become crucial that the citizens shift from their personal vehicles to public transport.
+This would be possible only if PMPML provides an efficient system - clean and comfortable buses deployed at regular intervals, with minimum breakdowns, providing a safe and reliable journey to its commuters - thereby increasing its ridership.